pokt-network/docs/use/get-endpoint.md

    ![](../assets/portal-signup-github.png)

-3. On the next screen, click **Accept** to authorize the app to allow access to your Google account.
+3. On the next screen, click **Accept** to authorize the app to allow access to your GitHub account.

    ![](../assets/portal-authorize.png)

 4. You will then be logged in and taken to the Network Overview page.
 You will also receive an email confirming your registration.

+Continue below at **Exploring the Portal**.

 ## Exploring the Portal